rwxrob/boost/README.md

 [open source]: <https://duck.com/lite?kd=-1&kp=-1&q=open source>
 [open knowledge]: <https://keg.sh>

-Here is the outline of all content current and planned for the Beginner Boost.
-Although the order is sometimes arbitrary (a by-product of flattening a graph structure), this is the order the content will be covered.
-Each should eventually have its own page and video.
+Below is the outline of current and planned content.
+This is a living document; it changes from one day to the next, you know, like software.
+Knowledge source is actually very similar to source code, which is why all this is on GitHub.
+You will probably want to *Watch* it to be notified of updates and changes.
+A *Star* would be nice as well.
+If you want to contribute open an *Issue* to discuss it.

 ## How We Do Things